alejandro13041/search/README.md

-IP Lookup Tool
+# IP Lookup Tool

-This project is a small command-line executable designed to quickly search information associated with an IPv4 address.
+A small command-line utility that quickly searches and retrieves information associated with an IPv4 address.
-It parses the IP, converts it to its numeric range, and retrieves related data from the IP2Location LocationLite databases.
+The tool parses the IP, converts it to its numeric range, and looks it up in the **IP2Location LocationLite** databases.

-Features
+## Features
+- Parse dotted IPv4 addresses (`a.b.c.d`)

-Convert a dotted IPv4 string (a.b.c.d) into numeric form
+- Convert IPs to their numeric form

-Search the IP in the LocationLite CSV databases

-Extract country, coordinates and other available metadata

-Very fast lookup using integer range comparison
+- Fast lookup using integer range comparison
+- Extract country, country code, and optional coordinates (depending on database used)

-Current Database
+## Database

-The tool uses the IP2Location-Lite datasets (DB1, DB3, DB5, DB9, DB11).
+This tool uses the **IP2Location-Lite** datasets:
+- DB1
+- DB3
+- DB5
+- DB9
+- DB11

 These provide lightweight geolocation data such as:

-Country name
+- Country name

-Country code
+- Country code

-Latitude / longitude (depending on database version)
+- Latitude and longitude (in extended databases)

-Future Plans
+## Future Plans

-Expand the supported databases
+- Expand support for more LocationLite databases

-Add more detailed geolocation fields
+- Add additional geolocation fields

-Implement better error handling and range searching

-Add IPv6 support
+- Improve search method and error handling

-Improve the CLI interface and add flags for queries
+- Add CLI arguments and flags

-Notes
+- Implement IPv6 support

+## Purpose
-This is an educational and lightweight utility focused on speed and simplicity.
+This is a simple and fast educational project focused on IP lookup.
-Future updates aim to turn it into a more complete and flexible IP lookup engine.
+The goal is to keep expanding the dataset support and add more features over time.